Tren de Aragua: Use of ordinary tattoos as evidence

-The United States government classified migrants sent to Guantánamo as members of the Tren de Aragua, primarily based on tattoos allegedly associated with the gang, such as crowns, flowers, the phrase “real hasta la muerte”, a crown over a soccer ball, an eyeball that “looked cool”, and a silhouette of Michael Jordan.
-However, defense attorneys argue that the arrests were made without concrete evidence, and former Venezuelan officials deny that the gang used any specific symbolism in tattoos.
-Despite the absence of evidence of an organized gang operation in the United States, more than 200 Venezuelans have been transferred to the Centro de Confinamiento del Terrorismo (CECOT) in El Salvador under the Alien Enemies Act of 1798.

-Described by experts as unconstitutional, the deportations were denounced by the Nicolás Maduro regime, which characterized the transfers as a “kidnapping” and denied any links between the deportees and the gang.
-Linette Tobin, attorney for detainee Jerce Reyes Barrios, stated that there is no evidence linking him to the criminal organization, that the only basis the DHS had for such a connection was a tattoo similar to Real Madrid symbols and a photograph in which he made a sign language gesture, and that his whereabouts have been unknown since his deportation on March 15.
+The United States government classified migrants sent to Guantánamo as members of the Tren de Aragua, primarily based on tattoos allegedly associated with the gang, such as crowns, flowers, the phrase "real hasta la muerte", a crown over a soccer ball, an eyeball that "looked cool", and a silhouette of Michael Jordan.
+Defense attorneys argue that the arrests were made without concrete evidence, and former Venezuelan officials deny that the gang used any specific symbolism in tattoos.
+Despite the absence of evidence of an organized gang operation in the United States, more than 200 Venezuelans were transferred to the Centro de Confinamiento del Terrorismo (CECOT) in El Salvador under the Alien Enemies Act of 1798.
+Described by experts as unconstitutional, the deportations were denounced by the Nicolás Maduro regime, which characterized the transfers as a "kidnapping" and denied any links between the deportees and the gang.
+Linette Tobin, attorney for detainee Jerce Reyes Barrios, stated that there is no evidence linking him to the criminal organization, that the only basis the DHS had for such a connection was a tattoo similar to Real Madrid symbols and a photograph in which he made a sign language gesture, and that his whereabouts have been unknown since his deportation on 15 March.